CBreakr/cooking--frontend/README.md

 ## Search and Share Recipes

+CookBook is a social media site for recipes.
+Users can search for recipes (both from other users and the Spoonacular API), create their own, copy recipes, like, comment, or follow other users.

 ## Technical Details

 This site was made with a React javascript frontend and a Ruby on Rails backend.
 It uses a PostgreSQL database for storage, ActiveStorage & the React Dropzone component for drag-and-drop image upload.